 Friction Grip Joints.

 The categorisation of joints in this manner is reflected in the structure and format of the document.
 Within each of the main categories, sub-categories can be identified depending on specific geometrical or loading attributes.
-Details of the main categories together with examples of typical sub-categories are illustrated in this section.
-It is intended that this will both indicate the range of joint types covered in the guideline and operate as an index to direct the user to the relevant parts of the document.
+Details of the main categories together with examples of typical sub-categories are given in this section.
+It is intended that this indicates the range of joint types covered in the guideline and operates as an index to direct the user to the relevant parts of the document.

 Main Joint Categories